Deerfield High School (Illinois): History and campus

 The DHS Studio Theater is a 3000 sqft reconfigurable black box theater.
 Its various seating configurations can accommodate up to 269 persons in thrust, proscenium, stadium, or arena arrangements.
 The lighting pipe grid is eighteen feet above the stage floor.
 The Studio Theatre has a reconfigurable walk-draw curtain system with a dedicated inventory of black stage draperies and a sky blue cyclorama.
 During Studio Theater productions the Auditorium stage is used as backstage.
+During Auditorium productions, the Studio Theatre is used as backstage.

 Academics

 In the 2018-2019 academic year, Deerfield High School graduated 98% of its senior class.
 It also had 68% of students take AP classes, and was ranked as 12th in Illinois High Schools.
 Deerfield has made Adequate Yearly Progress on the Prairie State Achievement Examination, which with the ACT comprises the assessment tools used in Illinois to fulfill the federal No Child Left Behind Act.

 Deerfield High School was in the top 500 public U.S. high schools in 2007 and in the top 1000 in 2006.

+In 2024, Deerfield High School made it into the top 100 high schools in the state.
+Specifically, according to U.S. News & World Report, Deerfield ranked #16 in Illinois high schools.

 Awards

-In its over fifty years of existence, Deerfield High School has won many awards.
+In its sixty years of existence, Deerfield High School has won many awards.

 In 1990, 2009, and 2022, the high school was named a National Blue Ribbon School.
 This prestigious award is awarded by the United States Department of Education to high performing, and improving schools.